 Establishing healthy eating patterns as a child is essential to forming good dietary habits that help prevent negative health outcomes during childhood and later in life.

-VegKIT aims to increase the vegetable intake of Australian children.
+VegKIT aims to increase the vegetable intake of Australian children with a community-minded approach.

-This website contains a collection of evidence based and expertly developed practical tools, resources and interventions to support children, educators, health care professionals, government, research institutes and industry.
+This website contains a collection of free, evidence based and expertly developed practical tools, resources and interventions to support children, educators, health care professionals, government, research institutes and industry.
+Resources include setting specific best practice guidelines, relevant supporting tools and materials, and an online registry of evidence-based initiatives.

 Read the new Vegetable Intake Strategic Alliance Position Statement